-Program 4: The City shall allow partial fee waivers to affordable housing developers on a case-by-case basis, to the extent that the partial fee waivers are not cost-prohibitive to the City.
+Program 6: The City shall require planning and permit processing fees that do not exceed the reasonable cost of providing the service or impact, and shall consider allowing partial fee waivers and priority to affordable housing developers for Extremely Low, Very Low, Low, or Moderate income households on a case-by-case basis (up to three times a year), to the extent that the partial fee waivers are not cost-prohibitive to the City.

-Responsibility Timeframe Progress and Evaluation Action for Update Planning Commission / City Council Ongoing Continue Include
+Responsibility Timeframe Progress and Evaluation Action for Update City Staff 2017-2021 Continue Include

 The City shall continue to work with affordable housing developers on a case-by-case basis to allow partial fee waivers for affordable housing development throughout the planning period.
-As a result, the 2004 Program #4 is included in this Housing Element Update.
+As a result, Program 6 from the 2013-2021 Housing Element Update is included in this 4-Year Housing Element Update.

-Program 5: The City shall expedite (fast track) processing of affordable housing developments, to the extent that it does not result in higher costs to either the City or the applicant.
+Program 7: The City shall expedite (fast track) processing of affordable housing developments for Extremely Low, Very Low, Low, or Moderate income households by assigning a City staff member to serve as an individual project manager for the application, to the extent that it does not result in higher costs to either the City or the applicant.